Omikhleia/sindict/docs/manual/DATA_MODEL.md

 The contents of a related entry can be the same as for an entry.
 Usually, by nature, they are more concise and only contain word forms and grammatical information.

+NOTE: There were discussions whether to replace `corresp` by `sameAs` and leave the related entry empty, to avoid duplicating information.

 ### (Optional) Cross-reference links